tinuola/gdi-curriculum/_template/README.md

 # GDI Course and Slides Template

-_Work in Progress..._

-**Girl Develop It** uses a customized HTML slide template for its open-source course content and slides.
+**Girl Develop It** uses a customized HTML slide template for its open-source course content.

 Our slides are powered by [Reveal.js](https://revealjs.com/), the popular HTML presentation framework.
-For simplicity and ease of use, the Reveal.js files are served via CDN in the slides.
+For simplicity and ease of use, the Reveal.js files are served via CDN.

 Creating a new course is easy!
-Simply create a duplicate or copy of the `gdi-course-template` folder.
+Simply create a duplicate of the `gdi-course-template` folder.
 All the CSS and JavaScript needed are included; you only need to edit the `index.html` file to build content.
 This README contains additional instructions for building a course.

-To contribute to or update current course content, please see the `Contributing Guidelines` page in this repo's Wiki. _(Coming soon)_

 - [How to Use this Template](#how-to-use-this-template)
   - [Course Creation Tips](#course-creation-tips)